Founder and content strategist for Damascus Way Recovery and Mormon Apologia. Writing content focusing on maturing in faith and spirituality

 Some people view addiction as a choice an individual makes.
 Others say that substance use disorder follows all the parameters of the disease model.

 In this article, I will focus on providing a simple understanding of how addiction is considered a disease.
-Following this, I will provide insight into the reality that addiction what we might call a disease of choice.
+Following this, I will provide insight into the reality that addiction is what we might call a disease of choice.

 The Disease Model of Addiction